Select Your State

 - Your testing ability

 Yes, there will most likely be a test, but it’s nothing like the original insurance license exam.
-States have directed continuing education providers to include a “knowledge test” at the end of the course.
-This is to verify that you have an understanding of the topics covered in the courses.
-Generally, these knowledge tests will be broken down by chapter or module and will only contain information that was covered in that particular section.
+States have directed continuing education providers to include a “knowledge test” at the end of the course. his is to verify that you have an understanding of the topics covered in the courses.
+Generally, these knowledge tests will be broken down by chapter or module and should only contain information that was covered in that particular section.

 Most courses, whether in-person or online, should take about two (2) days to complete.